 Effective: January 2, 2025

-In accordance with 49 CFR 26.11(c) all bidders for federally assisted contracts shall submit bidders list information with their bid or initial response to a procurement solicitation.
-Submission of the bidders list information is a material bidding requirement, and failure to comply with this requirement may render the bid non-responsive.
+Revised: March 2, 2025

-The bidders list information shall be provided for each firm from whom the bidder receives any bid as a subcontractor.
-This requirement is not limited to DBE subcontractor bids but applies to all DBE and non-DBE firms from whom the bidder has received a quote or bid to work as a subcontractor, whether or not the bidder has relied upon that bid in placing its bid as the prime contractor.
-The bidders list information shall contain the following.
+In accordance with 49 CFR 26.11(c) all DBE and non-DBEs who bid as prime contractors and subcontractors shall provide bidders list information, including all DBE and non-DBE firms from whom the bidder has received a quote or bid to work as a subcontractor, whether or not the bidder has relied upon that bid in placing its bid as the prime contractor.

-(a) Firm name;

-(b) Firm address including ZIP code;

-(c) Firm's status as a DBE or non-DBE;

-(d) Race and gender information for the firm's majority owner;

-(e) NAICS code applicable to each scope of work the firm sought to perform in its bid;

-(f) Age of the firm; and

-(g) The annual gross receipts of the firm (this may be provided by indicating whether the firm’s annual gross receipts are less than $1 million; $1-3 million; $3-6 million; $6-10 million; etc.).

 The bidders list information shall be submitted with the bid using the link provided within the “Integrated Contractor Exchange (iCX)” application of the Department’s “EBids System”.